owjd03/tp/docs/DeveloperGuide.md

 1. FA requests to list clients
 2. ClientCore shows a list of clients
-3. FA requests to sort clients based on existing category, ascending/descending
+3. FA requests to sort clients based on existing category, stating ascending/descending
 4. ClientCore sorts the list based on FA's input.

     Use case ends.

 **Extensions**

+* 2a.
+The list is empty.

+  Use case ends.

 * 3a.
 The given input is not based on existing category.